Back to blog

 ManageHow are risks reduced, monitored, escalated, accepted, or retired after launch?Controls backlog, monitoring dashboard, incident runbooks, audit trail.

 This is where AI development services for regulated environments differ from prototype work.
 The architecture must make governance observable.
-A model card hidden in a folder is not enough if production workflows cannot enforce confidence thresholds, approvals, logs, or rollback paths.
+A model card hidden in a folder is not enough if production workflows cannot enforce confidence thresholds, approvals, logs, rollback paths, or access boundaries.

 Before adopting a formal AI governance platform, create a plain inventory of every AI use case already in use or under consideration.
-Include internal tools, vendor products, embedded AI features, analytics models, chatbots, copilots, RAG workflows, document extraction, image analysis, forecasting, anomaly detection, recommendation engines, and autonomous agents.
+Include internal tools, vendor products, embedded AI features, analytics models, chatbots, copilots, retrieval-augmented generation workflows, document extraction, image analysis, forecasting, anomaly detection, recommendation engines, and autonomous agents.

-Each inventory entry should capture the business owner, technical owner, user group, data sources, model or vendor, decision impact, integration points, target environment, expected benefit, failure mode, and planned controls.
-The inventory should also identify whether the AI only advises a human, drafts content for review, triggers a workflow, changes system state, or makes a decision without direct approval.
+Each inventory entry should capture the business owner, technical owner, user group, data sources, model or vendor, decision impact, integration points, target environment, expected benefit, failure mode, planned controls, and retirement criteria.
+It should also identify whether the AI only advises a human, drafts content for review, triggers a workflow, changes system state, or makes a decision without direct approval.

 Many AI projects choose a model first and design controls later.
 Critical infrastructure software needs the opposite sequence.
 Classify the risk before selecting the architecture, vendor, deployment model, or autonomy level.

 Risk tiering changes engineering decisions.
-High-risk use cases may require private deployment, stricter identity controls, human-in-the-loop approval, data minimization, explainability artifacts, adversarial testing, independent validation, audit logging, and fail-safe behavior.
+High-risk use cases may require private deployment, stricter identity controls, human-in-the-loop approval, data minimization, explainability artifacts, adversarial testing, independent validation, immutable audit logging, and graceful degradation.
 Low-risk use cases may only need basic policy and monitoring.

 The safest AI governance model is embedded in delivery.
-Product discovery should capture use-case purpose, affected users, decision impact, and unacceptable failure modes.
-Architecture should document data lineage, model boundaries, API dependencies, security controls, and recovery paths.
+Product discovery should capture use-case purpose, affected users, decision impact, unacceptable failure modes, and risk tier.
+Architecture should document data lineage, model boundaries, API dependencies, security controls, recovery paths, and cost limits.
 Engineering should implement approvals, logging, rate limits, prompt and retrieval controls, fallback behavior, and access restrictions.
 QA should test realistic edge cases, adversarial inputs, drift scenarios, and degraded operations.

 Release management also needs AI-specific gates.
 A launch decision should confirm that owners signed off, evaluation results are acceptable, human review is in place where needed, monitoring is live, rollback is tested, vendor changes are understood, and incident response teams know what to do when the AI system behaves unexpectedly.